imitablerabbit/regex-highlighter/README.md

 # regex-highlighter
 A javascript tool to highlight regex pattern matches using HTML and CSS.
+Whilst this tool is primarily aimed at programming languages syntax highlighting, it can be used with any regular expression.

 ## How to Use:
 ### Adding to project: